 As required by section 4(b)(2) of the Act, we use the best scientific data available to designate critical habitat.
 In accordance with the Act and our implementing regulations at 50 CFR 424.12(b), we review available information pertaining to the habitat requirements of the species and identify specific areas within the geographical area occupied by the species at the time of listing and any specific areas outside the geographical area occupied by the species to be considered for designation as critical habitat.
-We are not currently proposing to designate any areas outside the geographical area occupied by the species because we have not identified any unoccupied areas that meet the definition of critical habitat.
-We defined "occupied" areas as stream channels with observations of one or more live individuals, or recent dead shell material, from 1999 to the present because Canoe Creek clubshells may be difficult to detect and some sites are not visited multiple times.
+We are not designating any areas outside the geographical area occupied by the species because we have not identified any unoccupied areas that meet the definition of critical habitat.

+To inform our designation, we reviewed observations of one or more live individuals, or recent dead shell material, from 1999 to the present because Canoe Creek clubshells may be difficult to detect and some sites have not been visited multiple times.
 Recently dead shell material at a site indicates the species is likely present in that area, given their average life span of 25 to 35 years.
-Using this definition, we considered portions of the Big Canoe Creek mainstem and portions of Little Canoe Creek in its eastern and western reaches as occupied by the Canoe Creek clubshell at the time of proposed listing.
-In 2017 and 2018, surveys confirmed occupancy of these river portions consistent with previous data collected.
+We confirmed that these areas continued to be occupied in 2017 and 2018 from surveys (Fobian et al. 2017, pp 26-29; Fobian 2018 pers. comm.; Fobian 2019, unpaginated).
+Therefore, we consider portions of the Big Canoe Creek mainstem and portions of Little Canoe Creek in its eastern and western reaches as occupied by the Canoe Creek clubshell at the time of listing

 The Canoe Creek clubshell has likely always been a narrow endemic within its single watershed.
 Therefore, the species' redundancy and representation is limited, but likely similar to that which it was historically.
 However, the species has an extremely limited ability to withstand stochastic events and disturbances because of its now critically low numbers.
 Conserving the species will therefore require increasing the species' abundance throughout its range and successful recruitment.
-Although conservation of the Canoe Creek clubshell will require improving the species' resiliency, we concluded that the occupied areas proposed as critical habitat are sufficient to ensure the conservation of the species.
-We are not currently proposing to designate any areas outside the geographical area occupied by the species because we have not identified any unoccupied areas that meet the definition of critical
+Although conservation of the Canoe Creek clubshell will require improving the species' resiliency, we concluded that the occupied areas designated as critical habitat are sufficient to ensure the conservation of the species because these areas represent the maximum extent of the historical range that is capable or likely to become capable of supporting the Canoe Creek clubshell.
+Inundation of the lower reaches of the Big Canoe Creek watershed after the completion of Neely Henry Dam removed the physical and biological features necessary for the species for food, shelter, and reproduction in the intervening stream reaches between the occupied reaches of habitat.
+Based on the information available, the extent of designated CH is the best estimate of the extent of habitat that is essential to the conservation of the species.

-Sources of data for this proposed critical habitat include multiple databases maintained by the Service, museums, universities, nongovernmental organizations (NGOs), and State agencies; scientific and agency reports; peer-reviewed journal articles; and numerous survey reports on streams throughout the species' range.
+Sources of data for this critical habitat designation include multiple databases maintained by the Service, museums, universities, nongovernmental organizations, and State agencies; scientific and agency reports; peerreviewed journal articles; and numerous survey reports on streams throughout the species' range.